In a nutshell

 The different use cases and their requirements led to two visualisation formats for each persona:

 Visualisation 2: Less detail for team collaboration and decision making

 To maximise their use and visibility outside of the tech team’s location, I made sure they can be printed and sticked on the wall by any team in any office.

 Note: I used photos of real guests instead of stock images to make the personas appear realistic.
 For privacy reasons, I blurred out the images here.

-I used the quantitative research I did at the beginning to kick off work on segments together with the marketing team.
+I used the insights from my quantitative research to kick off work on segments together with the marketing team.
 These segments mainly focus on purchase behaviour and frequency and will support marketing and strategic planning.
 By pointing out which persona represents each segment, I made sure we are all on the same page and able to see the difference between both tools.